History: 1971 c. 148

 ; 2015 a.
 55

 See also ch.
 DWD 80

 , Wis. adm. code.

-A plaintiff-employer was not deprived of any substantial due process rights by the department's refusal to invoke its rule requiring inspection of the opposing parties' medical reports when the plaintiff had ample notice of the nature of the employee's claim.
+A plaintiff-employer was not deprived of any substantial due process rights by the Department of Industry, Labor and Human Relations' refusal to invoke its rule requiring inspection of the opposing parties' medical reports when the plaintiff had ample notice of the nature of the employee's claim.
 Theodore Fleisner, Inc. v.
 DILHR, 65 Wis.
 2d 317

 , 222 N.W.2d 600

-Under the facts of the case, a refusal to grant an employer's request for adjournment was a denial of due process.
+Under the facts of this case, the refusal to grant an employer's request for adjournment was a denial of due process.
 Bituminous Casualty Co. v.
 DILHR, 97 Wis.
 2d 730

 , 295 N.W.2d 183